-Several hepatitis C core antigen (HCVcAg) assays have been reported[18-29].
-The detection limit of the Ortho HCVcAg EIA was reported to be 1.48 pg/mL, corresponding to HCV RNA of 9707 IU/mL.
+Several HCV core antigen (HCVcAg) assays have been reported[18-29].
+The detection limit of the Ortho HCVcAg enzyme immunoassay (EIA) was reported to be 1.48 pg/mL, corresponding to HCV RNA of 9707 IU/mL.
 Hence, it is not a sensitive test.
 The detection threshold of the Abbott Architect HCVcAg assay is reported to be 3 fmol/L, equivalent to HCV-RNA between 1015-1045 IU/mL, which is in line with published data showing HCVcAg detection limits corresponding to serum HCV-RNA levels in the range of 428-2700 IU/mL[30-32].
-However, the sensitivity of the Abbott Architect HCVcAg assay was only 64.7% to 81.9%, when serum HCV RNA was < 4 log IU/mL; and 0.0% to 19.7%, when serum HCV RNA was < 3 log IU/mL[31,33].
+However, the sensitivity of the Abbott Architect HCVcAg assay was only 64.7% to 81.9% when serum HCV RNA was < 4 log IU/mL and 0.0% to 19.7% when serum HCV RNA was < 3 log IU/mL[31,33].
 Furthermore, a high false positive rate occurred in patients with R-HCV infection (i.e., negative HCV RNA and positive anti-HCV results) when tested with the current HCVcAg assay[32-34].
 Currently available HCVcAg assays have limited clinical utility due to their low specificity and sensitivity.
-Recently, we have developed a highly sensitive and specific HCV-Ags EIA that could be used for one-step diagnosis of viremia HCV infection by testing serum or urine specimens[35].
+Recently, we developed a highly sensitive and specific HCV-Ags EIA that could be used for one-step diagnosis of V-HCV infection by testing serum or urine specimens[35].

-The goals of the present study were to further assess the sensitivity and specificity of the HCV-Ags EIA and its value for one-step diagnosis of viremic HCV infection in HCV monoinfected and HCV/HIV coinfected individuals through a blinded way, ie obtaining serum samples from one lab (KES) and performing HCV-Ags EIA in another lab (KQH).
-Our results indicate that HCV-Ags EIA holds high specificity and sensitivity for detection of V-HCV infection in individuals with HCV monoinfection as well as HCV/HIV coinfection.
+The goals of the present study were to further assess the sensitivity and specificity of the HCV-Ags EIA and its value for one-step diagnosis of viremic HCV infection in HCV monoinfected and HCV/HIV coinfected individuals through a blinded way, i.e. obtaining serum samples from one lab (Kenneth E Sherman; KES) and performing HCV-Ags EIA in another lab (Ke-Qin Hu).
+Our results indicated that HCV-Ags EIA holds high specificity and sensitivity for detection of V-HCV infection in individuals with HCV monoinfection as well as HCV/HIV coinfection.

 MATERIALS AND METHODS